 The College of Marin Child Development Program provides high quality early education for the infants, toddlers, and preschool age children of COM students, with priority going to low-income student families.
 Centers are located on the Kentfield and Indian Valley campuses.
-The centers provide child care during fall and spring semesters and are open M-R, 7:45am-5pm, and on F, 7:45am-3pm.
-Please note that child care is not provided during summer session.
+The centers provide child care during fall and spring semesters and are open M-R, 7:45am-5pm, and on F, 7:45am-1pm.
+The Preschool Centers are closed during the summer months.
+The Early Head Start Infant Toddler Center is open in summer on a limited basis.